 You can only buy those iconic balloons with cash.
 So, while planning your tour, keep a budget of $20 in cash for the balloons.
 Apart from the balloons, you will find various other cart vendors inside Disney World, where you must pay in cash.

 Of all the payment options in Disney World, I like the Magic Bands the most.
 The ordinary-looking, colorful wristbands work like magic.
 You can sync the band with your bank account, credit cards, or other cashless payment options and pay for the services you enjoy at Disney easily and effortlessly.

 The magic bands at Disney World are a safe and effortless way to pay for the services you enjoy.
-This nifty little device can be synced with your bank account or other virtual wallet to make payments easier on your stay at disney world.
+This nifty little device can be synced with your bank account or other virtual wallet to make payments easier during your stay at Disney World.